visgl/react-map-gl/README.md

 }
 ```

-# About Mapbox Tokens
+### About Mapbox Tokens

-To show maps from a service such as Mapbox you will need to register with Mapbox and get a "token" that you need to provide to your map component.
-The map component will use the token to identify itself to the mapbox service which then will start serving up map tiles.
-The token will usually be free until a certain level of traffic is exceeded.
+To show maps from a service such as Mapbox you will need to register on their website in order to retrieve an access token required by the map component, which will be used to identify you and start serving up map tiles.
+The service will be free until a certain level of traffic is exceeded.

-While the token will need to be hard-coded into your application in production, there are several ways to provide a token during development:
+There are several ways to provide a token to your app, as showcased in some of the example folders:

-* Modify file to specify your Mapbox token,
-* Set an environment variable (MapboxAccessToken) - through the use of a webpack loader or browserify transform, see the hello-world examples for details.
-* Provide a token in the URL.
+* Modify the source directly

-To make the maps load, either:
-* add `?access_token=TOKEN` to the URL where `TOKEN` is a valid Mapbox access token, or
-* set the `MapboxAccessToken` environment variable before running `npm start`
+* Set the `MapboxAccessToken` environment variable

-## Using with Redux
+* Provide it in the URL, e.g `?access_token=TOKEN`

+But we would recommend using something like [dotenv](https://github.com/motdotla/dotenv) and put your key in an untracked `.env` file, that will then expose it as a `process.env` variable, with much less leaking risks.

+### Redux Usage

-If you're using redux, it is very easy to hook this component up to
-store state in the redux state tree.
-The simplest way is to take all
+If you're using redux, it is very easy to hook this component up to store state in the redux state tree.
-properties passed to the `onChangeViewport` function property and add them
+The simplest way is to take all properties passed to the `onViewportChange` function property and add them
 directly into the store.
-This state can then be passed back to `react-map-gl`
-without any transformation.
+This state can then be passed back to the `<ReactMapGL>` component without any transformation.

-You can use the package [redux-map-gl](https://github.com/Willyham/redux-map-gl) to save writing this code yourself.
+You can even use the package [redux-map-gl](https://github.com/Willyham/redux-map-gl) to save you some writing.